malin-nilsson/Webshop/README.md

 # Webshop
 Group project in school, built with TypeScript and SASS.
 The website features basic functionality such as adding/removing items in the shopping cart.

+During the project we also implemented agile methods, including Scrum.

 ## Screenshot

 ![](src/assets/screenshot.jpg)